logo

 From 4 months onward cats and kittens should be wormed every 3 months.

-Usually you will need to treat kittens three times at 2 weeks apart and then every two months till they are 6 months old.
+Usually you will need to treat kittens every two months from 12 weeks to 1 year.
 From then on, worm every three to six months.
 Ask at your vets for suitable worming medication.
-Usually a consultation isn't necessary and they will sell worming medicine to you over the counter.
+Usually a consultation isn't necessary and they will sell worming medicine to you over the counter and pet stores also sell warning treatments.
 Worming medicine comes in paste, top spot or tablet form.

 Problems with fleas